 As part of our overall consideration of ethical values and human rights, at Teva we look beyond our own employees and internal facilities, to the people and companies we partner with around the world.
-This means identifying any issues and determining whether or not human rights are being compromised anywhere within our business or global supply chain.
+This means identifying any issues and determining whether human rights are being compromised anywhere within our business or global supply chain.
+The International Labour Organization's Declaration on Fundamental Principles and Rights at Work guides our approach, as highlighted in our Position on Human Rights.